gskoufos/ATF4-paper/README.md

-# scRNA-Seq and ChIP-Seq analyses - Verginadis et al.
+# scRNA-Seq, ChIP-Seq and Correlation analysis - Verginadis et al.

 Scripts to reproduce the results of the manuscript